-Joel William Beeson is an associate professor at the WVU Reed College of Media.
-Beeson’s current research in virtual reality (VR) is informed by two decades of research in race and representation, emerging media and documentary studies.
+Joel William Beeson is a professor at the WVU Reed College of Media.
+Beeson’s research is informed by two decades of research in community media, digital humanities and documentary studies using emerging media.

-Beeson has M.A. and B.A. degrees from the University of Missouri-Columbia and received his doctorate in American Studies at the Union Institute and University investigating how Critical Race and Feminist Standpoint theories can inform counter narratives in social documentary projects using oral history and experimental methods for inclusive storytelling.
+Beeson has an M.A. in Journalism from the University of Missouri-Columbia and received his doctorate in American Studies at the Union Institute and University investigating counter narratives in social documentary projects using oral history and experimental methods for inclusive storytelling.

 Beeson's work includes a collaborative initiative with Morgan State University’s School of Global Communication and Journalism called StoryBridge.
 This 5-year collaboration has paired students from WVU and MSU to collaboratively report on social issues impacting two seemingly disparate communities across urban/rural and racial divides.
 This includes reporting on impacts of opioid addiction in WV and Baltimore, Md in 2020, the award-winning Food Justice project in 2018, and Bridging Selma and the immersive app, Fractured Tour in 2015.